dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 ### Issuing and Validating JWTs with Kotlin

 Now that we have our `User` data class mapped and an endpoint to allow new users to register themselves, we need to allow these users to sign in and also validate JWTs before enabling them to interact with our API.
 To achieve this, we will create two filters and one class: `JWTAuthenticationFilter`, `JWTAuthorizationFilter`, and `UserDetailsServiceImpl`.
-The first one, which will be responsible for the sign in feature, will be created in a new directory file called `JWTAuthenticationFilter.kt` in the same package as the `WebSecurity` class.
+The first filter, which will be responsible for the sign in feature, will be created in a new directory file called `JWTAuthenticationFilter.kt` in the same package as the `WebSecurity` class.
 This file will have the following source code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot